syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Brushes.md

 ## Radial Gradient Brush

-Gradient brush is used to fill an object with blend of two or more colors.
+The gradient brush is used to fill an object with blend of two or more colors.
 You can draw any shape on PDF document with radial gradient brush using [PdfRadialGradientBrush](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfRadialGradientBrush.html).
 The following code snippet explains this.

 {% tabs %}
 {% highlight C# %}